jryanconklin/theme-smoosh/README.md

 - Edit 'package.json' file to match your new project name.
 - Run `npm install` to pull in required devDependencies.

 That's it!
 You should have a nice clean sassy workflow to create your new custom theme.
-You should alter your SASS in the SASS directory.
-Run `gulp build` to compile your SASS to CSS for production.
+Write your SASS in the `scss/style.scss` file.
+Run `gulp` to compile your SASS to CSS for production.

 ## Current Bugs